 Joanna Wiebe launched this project in November 2016.
 Since 2004, she had been working as a copywriter focusing on boosting the conversion rates.
 Nowadays, this website offers a great collection of articles on marketing, copywriting, and freelance at large.

-In addition to growth marketing, the Dutch company founded by Thierry de Vries and Barth de Lege offers SEO optimization services, creation and optimization of landing pages and works on increasing conversion rates.
+In addition to growth marketing, the Dutch company founded by Thierry de Vries and Barth de Lege offers SEO optimization services, creation, and optimization of landing pages and increases conversion rates.
 The results are monitored strictly at all stages.
 Since fast business growth is the main priority, the team widely applies experimental methods.

 Without a well-tuned marketing strategy, a business can hardly reach the highest conversion rates, and as a result, it can lose some of its potential profit.
-Marketing should be adequate so that the client does not feel pressure to perform the target action.
-This is the main principle observed by the authors of the websites and blogs listed above, so they can become a solid basis for a good marketing strategy.
+Furthermore, marketing should be adequate, so the client does not feel pressure to perform the target action.
+This is the main principle observed by the authors of the websites and blogs listed above to become a solid basis for a good marketing strategy.